All Episodes

 Seems to me that the last I read about this group is they don't register to vote in large numbers.

-And that's going to be, you ever notice that Democrats are always out there publicly registering people to vote, be it the MTV generation, young people or whatever, and they never seem to show up after they get them registered.
+And that's going to be ever noticed that Democrats are always out there publicly registering people to vote, be it the MTV generation, young people, or whatever, and they never seem to show up after they get them registered.

 Barack Obama, the handsome Democrat senator from Illinois, is causing a flutter among the single anxious females.

-Jennifer Aniston, the Hollywood single white female, the archetypical, turned up at a celebrity fundraiser for Obama in L.A. earlier this year, but Clinton is to hit back this Wednesday with a gathering to be attended by the film star Penelope Cruz and Eva Longoria from Desperate Houtlet.
+But Clinton is to hit back this Wednesday with a gathering to be attended by the film star Penelope Cruz and Eva Longoria from Desperate Helpwood.

-And of course, who they have the so we give the obligatory quotes from Naomi Wolf, who dressed Al Gore for his 2000 presidential run.
+And, of course, who they have, so we have the obligatory quotes from Naomi Wolf, who dressed Al Gore for his 2000 presidential run.

 It sounds like this group of women is getting more and more engaged.